jackgisel/daily-dsa-practice/README.md

 ### Day 16 - Compare Keystrokes

 Given two strings s and t compare the 2 strings given that # is a backspace.
 To solve this we could iterate through both of the strings seperatly using stacks to compare their differences, but this would be a O(4\*N) solution which I know is just O(N), but I think we might be able to solve this using 1 loop through the strings.

+### Day 17 - Remove all adjacent duplicates

+This problem seems pretty simple after completing this weeks **stack** problems.
+Use a stack to build our word based on the current and previous character.